-Mr. Lawson, a director since 1985, has been an independent consultant and private investor since November 2001.
+Mr. Lawson, a director since 1985, is an independent consultant and private investor.
 From November 2001 until November 2003, he also served as Executive Director of M&A International Inc., a global organization of merger and acquisition advisory firms.
 From 1980 until November 2001, Mr. Lawson was Chief Executive Officer of Howard, Lawson & Co., an investment banking and corporate finance firm.
-Howard, Lawson & Co. became an indirect, wholly owned subsidiary of FleetBoston Financial Corporation in March 2001.
+Howard, Lawson & Co. became an indirect, whollyowned subsidiary of FleetBoston Financial Corporation in March 2001.

-Mr. Strouse, a director since 2002, serves as Chief Operating Officer of Wind River Holdings, L.P. since 1999, and as its President since 2003.
-Wind River oversees a diversified group of industrial, service and real estate businesses.
+Mr. Strouse, a director since 2002, serves as President of Wind River Holdings, L.P.
+Wind River oversees a diversified group of privately owned industrial, service and real estate businesses.

-Code of Ethics
+Code of Conduct and Ethics